 The story of Parashurama is the story of justice.
 Parashurama was the one who got rid of sin by ending the sinner.
 His was a harsh method, but maybe it was the need of the hour.
 Let’s start his story from the beginning.

 A long time ago there lived a king Arjuna.
 He had received a boon from Lord Dattatreya which made him invincible.
 His boons gave him so much power that he lost sight.
-Drunk under the influence of uncontrollable power, he soon became a tyrant.
-His evil deeds kept increasing thus causing Lord Vishnu to take notice.
+Drunk on the influence of uncontrollable power, he soon became a tyrant.
+His evil deeds kept increasing, thus causing Lord Vishnu to take notice.
 Lord Vishnu decided that his tyranny must be stopped.
 So, he took birth as Rama in the humble household of saint Jamadagni and Renuka.

 Right from childhood Rama shows too much interest in weapons and soon trained himself into a fierce warrior.
 He lived with his parents and siblings in an ashram in a forest, away from big cities.
 Many Brahmans lived in small ashrams in the forest away from the city.
 Often they would be attacked by wild animals or some other miscreants.
 Since Rama was the only one around who had some real skills with weapons, he would go help those in trouble.